Skip to main content

 Common Webhook Issues

 1. Signature validation failure: If you are parsing the JSON body before computing the signature, the whitespace or field ordering may differ from the raw body.
-Always compute the HMAC on the raw request string.
+Always compute the HMAC on the raw request string, not on a re-serialized JSON object.

-2. Webhook endpoint returning 401/400/500: Your webhook endpoint should authenticate using the X-Verify signature, not your app's general auth middleware.
+2. Webhook endpoint returning 401/400/500: There can be webhook delivery failures because their endpoint had authentication middleware (like a JWT check) that blocks the Hubble request.
+Your webhook endpoint should authenticate using the X-Verify signature, not your app's general auth middleware.

-4. Webhooks not being received: Confirm your webhook URL has been registered with the Hubble team for the correct environment.
+4. Webhooks not being received: Confirm your webhook URL has been registered with the Hubble team for the correct environment (staging vs. production).
+This is a separate registration from the SSO URL.

 Webhook Idempotency